 Discussion and interpretation

-Regarding the results of the training, the proposed strategy for HPO led to good results in terms of performance on unseen data.
-Furthermore, the features used for prediction are entirely vulnerability drivers.
+Regarding the results of the training, the proposed strategy for HPO led to good results in terms of performance on test (unseen) data.
+Furthermore, all the features used for prediction are vulnerability drivers.
 The main insight of the predictive analysis is that it is plausible to build a good predictive model for disaster risk that is entirely based on vulnerability.
-This result is important because, it states that it is possible to infer where aid is going to be needed whether decision-makers have prior knowledge about geophysical or meteorological characteristics of disasters.
-It is not true that predictive modelling of cold waves and severe winter conditions based on geophysical-meteorological features is no longer relevant to decision-making, but it is true that proactive measures and interventions to reduce social costs based on open-data empirical modelling would lead to big savings that are important for the disaster risk management cycle, represented as a helix.
+This result is important because it states that it is possible to infer where aid is going to be needed whether decision-makers have prior knowledge about geophysical or meteorological characteristics of disasters.
+It is not true that predictive modeling of cold waves and severe winter conditions based on geophysical-meteorological features is no longer relevant to decision-making, but it is true that proactive measures and interventions to reduce social costs based on open-data empirical modeling would lead to big savings that are important for the disaster risk management cycle, represented as a helix.

-The proposed model can be further extended and improved, in terms of predictive power, incorporating geophysical-meteorological features such as distance from lakes, rivers, urban settlements and so on.
+The proposed model can be further extended and improved in terms of predictive power, incorporating geophysical-meteorological features such as distance from lakes, rivers, urban settlements.
 An improvement of predictive power would lead to greater savings, and eventually an optimization of disaster risk management that is focused on proactive PDRRPA.
 In terms of risk-reduction, we suggest that further statistical analysis and policymaking focus on the most important features that are drawn from model fitting on best hyperparameters configuration.
 For this case, the features’ importance can be drawn from estimation of RFC for the case of Hold-out Cross Validation reported on confusion matrix (Figure ).
 The following Figure shows the features’ importance drawn from a single experiment with optimized hyperparameters for RFC:

 Figure.
 Random Forest Classifier